opensearch-project/opensearch-build/README.md

 Each component build relies on a `build.sh` script that is used to prepare bundle artifacts for a particular bundle version that takes two arguments: version and target architecture.
 By default the tool will look for a script in [scripts/components](scripts/components), then in the checked-out repository in `build/build.sh`, then default to a Gradle build implemented in [scripts/default/build.sh](scripts/default/build.sh).

+##### Patch Releases

+A patch release contains output from previous versions mixed with new source code.
+Manifests can mix such references.
+See [opensearch-1.1.1.yml](/manifests/1.1.1/opensearch-1.1.1.yml) for an example.

 #### Assemble the Bundle

 ```bash